gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 Unfortunately, this style might mislead junior programmers into adopting these practices in their projects.
 The inclusion of such examples in a book like Clean Code could inadvertently promote this suboptimal coding style.
-While it could be true that this style was acceptable in the past, it has always been considered poor practice - in any time period[1].
+While it could be true that this style was acceptable in the past, it is not good code - in any time period[1].

 For a comparison, you can look up my
 [primary number generator](https://gist.github.com/gerlacdt/772c86b2f592a16ea6303defaf74974f)